beeware/toga/docs/reference/api/resources/command.rst

   installed by default for most users.
 Toga has no way to detect if the user's environment supports status indicators, so there is not guarantee that any status indicators provided by your app will be visible.
-If your app is using a status item as the only user interface (e.g., in a :ref:`Windowless app
+If your app is using a status item as the only user interface (e.g., in a :doc:`Windowless app
-  </reference/api/windowlessapp>`__), this may result in an app that appears to do
+  </reference/api/windowlessapp>`), this may result in an app that appears to do
   nothing, but raises no errors.

 Reference